SHRP/shrp.github.io/build_flags.md

 # Example: if the codename of your device is "gtexslte" <device-codename> becomes:
 # SHRP_DEVICE_CODE := gtexslte
 # (so without any brackets ofc!)
+#
+# NOTE-3:
+# Add flags ONLY if you need them!
+# Do not use "false" or anything similiar
+# Example: Don't set SHRP_NOTCH := false or SHRP_LITE := false
 ```

 ## Mandatory flags